 Reporting directly to the Group Director, and with the support of a small, dedicated team, the Director of Business Affairs will oversee and implement all business affairs related activities across both TCL Press and TCL Enterprises in the areas of contracting, negotiation, rights compliance, disputes, IP exploitation alongside brand, media, tech and marketing partnerships.

-We are also keen to hear from you if you have experience in sub-publishing agreements, contracting with DSPs and relevant digital media platforms.
-As we look to drive our digital offerings both in terms of publications and online events, IP rights, compliance and protection, commissioning and licensing are intrinsic to the role.
+We are keen to hear from you if you have experience in sub-publishing agreements, contracting with DSPs and relevant digital media platforms.

 The successful candidate will be a driven, articulate and highly ethical legal professional with a keen desire to benefit the global education community and further increase Trinity’s overall charitable footprint.

 As an employee, you’ll enjoy a range of benefits including private health insurance, generous annual leave, employee assistance programme, cycle to work scheme, training and development and a non-contractual annual bonus scheme, plus more.